Saturday 16 June 2018, 2pm – 3.30pm

 Today, the photograph is in the hands of both citizen journalists and prosumers.
 As the most ubiquitous and democratised form of sharing immediate information, artists and photojournalists continue to seek new avenues and platforms to challenge traditional media and offer alternative views to mainstream agendas.

-Led by journalist Alex McKinnon, the panel will discuss the practice of both artist Peter Drew and photojournalist Glenn Lockitch, exploring photography’s role in social change and where the independent image-maker sits in today’s digital and political landscape.
+Led by journalist Alex McKinnon, the panel discusses the practice of both artist Peter Drew and photojournalist Glenn Lockitch, exploring photography’s role in social change and where the independent image-maker sits in today’s digital and political landscape.

 About the speakers